SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 ### Trees

 "forestry" is handled as "forest".
 Various tags are consolidated into "wood".  "operator" is appended to the name, if present.

+Broadleaved woodland has "B" appended; needleleaved has "C" and mixed "M".

 ### Shops